rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 Note that any server-reflexive candidates generated from an mDNS host candidate will have IP addresses as their transport addresses, rather than mDNS hostnames.
-Accordingly, they MUST NOT be considered redundant as discussed in
+Because their transport addresses are different (i.e., not hostnames), they MUST NOT be considered redundant with their host counterparts, per the guidance in {{RFC8445}}, Section 5.1.3.
-{{RFC8445}}.
 To avoid accidental leakage, these candidates MUST have their raddr field set to 0.0.0.0 and their rport field set to 0.

 Any candidates exposed to the web application via local descriptions MUST be identical to those provided during candidate gathering (i.e., MUST NOT